cardano-foundation/verify-cardano-message-fe/README.md

    - Utilizes wallet-specific verification methods
    - Accounts for different signature encodings

-3. The verification result is returned to the user with sharing capability
+3. The verification result is returned to the user

 CIP-0030 is part of the broader dApp-wallet web bridge specification, enabling web applications to interact with Cardano wallets.